The Kyiv Independent: Staff

 Daryna Shevchenko has 10 years of experience as a media manager, trainer and media consultant.
 After working at Kyiv Post, she first became the executive director of the Media Development Foundation, then took over the investigative journalism department at ZIK television station.
 In the process, she worked as an executive producer of the investigative media Slidstvo.Info.
 Finally, she joined Jnomics Media Consulting as a partner.

 Jakub Parusinski is a former journalist and media manager with more than 10 years of experience managing projects in the media sector.
 He wrote for the Financial Times and The Economist and was editor-in-chief and then CEO of the Kyiv Post from 2013 to 2014.
 Under his leadership, the Kyiv Post received the Medal of Honor for Outstanding Journalistic Achievement from the Missouri School of Journalism.
 After earning his master's degree in business administration from INSEAD, he worked at McKinsey from 2015 to 2018 with representatives of the banking, pharmaceutical, construction, and telecommunications industries, as well as with the public sector.
 Key areas of focus were projects in digital strategy, advanced analytics and Change Management.
 He is Editor-at-Large of TheFix and chairs the board of the Media Development Foundation (MDF).
 MDF runs one of the largest internship programs for young journalists in Europe, as well as accelerator programs to support CEE media.
 He is also Managing Partner of Jnomics Media, "which helps media in the CEE region build sustainable operating models and acts as an advisor to several startups in the communications sector."
+Jakub Parusinski is the Director of KI Insights.

-The newspaper sees work on social media as an important focus.
-It says a special social media team comes from both Ukraine and abroad.
+The newspaper sees work on social media as an important focus, highlighting that their social media team comes from both Ukraine and abroad.
 "We have native English speakers working for us, who bring a lot of positive things: high journalistic standards, good storytelling, first-class English," Shevchenko said.